You are here

 jr Q= F(jL, jK) where j, r > 0 ………………….
 (III)

-where, Q is output, L is labor, K is capital, and j and r are constant greater than zero.
-However, j and r can take any value, but we take these value as positive from the aspect of economic variables which are rarely negatives.
+where Q is output, L is labor, K is capital, and j and r are constants greater than zero.
+However, j and r can take any value, but we take these values as positive from the aspect of economic variables which are rarely negatives.

 Characteristics of Homogeneous Production Function